p0t4t0sandwich/TaterLib/README.md

 - Fixed `SpongeItemStack#getType` to be unjankified
 - Added `Position` and `*Conversions` utility classes
 - Added `getPosition` and `setSpawn` to `AbstractPlayer` (Sponge still needs `setSpawn` implemented)
+- Updated Forge and Fabric to 1.20.2
+  - Mainly updates to advancement events (yay optionals)